Stochastic Oscillator

 Stochastic Indicator Formula

-- C is the stock’s most recent closing price.
+- C is the most recent closing price.

-- L14 is the stock’s lowest price in the last 14 days.
+- L14 is the lowest price in the last 14 periods.

-- H14 is the stock’s highest price in the last 14 days.
+- H14 is the highest price in the last 14 periods.

 How to Read the Stochastic Oscillator Indicator

 The value of a stochastic oscillator is always between 0 and 100.
 Analysing the stochastic oscillator involves understanding its values and signals.
-The meanings of some of the value ranges are given below.
+The meanings of some of the value ranges are given below which may help in providing more clarity about how to use stochastic oscillator:

-- Above 80: If the value is above 80, it might indicate that the stock might be overbought and the prices may correct themselves soon.
+- Above 80: If the value is above 80, it may indicate overbought conditions; a pullback can occur, but timing is uncertain.

 - Below 20: If the value is below 20, it might indicate that the stock might be oversold and suggests a possible upward reversal.